arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 <figure>
 <img alt="Numbers from Name Sans v0.5" src="name_sans-numbers.svg" />
   <figcaption>
-    In a nod to the subtle variety of lettering styles in NYC mosaics, the <code>6</code> & <code>9</code> of Name Sans have a “grotesque” structure with smooth counters, while the <code>8</code> has a more typically “humanist” construction, as if written in one smoothly-curving path.
+    In a nod to the subtle variety of lettering styles in NYC mosaics, the <code>6</code> and <code>9</code> of Name Sans have a “grotesque” structure with smooth counters, while the <code>8</code> has a more typically “humanist” construction, as if written in one smoothly-curving path.
   </figcaption>
 </figure>